-The magnetic flux per unit area of a magnetic field at right angles to the magnetic force.
+The magnetic flux density (B) is the magnetic flux per unit area of a magnetic field at right angles to the magnetic force.
 Magnetic flux density (B), also known as the magnetic induction, is a vector quantity.
 It is one of two quantities that specifies both the strength and direction of the magnetic field; the other is magnetic field strength (H).
 B and H are related as follows:

 where μ is the permeability.